 Submit a Mitigation Package

-The next thing I would say if you wanted to avoid jail is to submit a mitigation package to the prosecution's office, and that's what I do.
+If you want to avoid jail, the next thing I would say is to submit a mitigation package to the prosecution's office, and that's what I do.

 I use my 30 years of experience to figure out what makes sense in your particular circumstances to send to the prosecutor, such as the following: